Stanisl4v/RegistrationPageObjectExample/README.md

-# registrationFormAutomation
+# RegistrationPageObjectExample
-This is an example of how you can automate registration form (including creating an email account).
-This can be useful if you are struggling with locating an element in an iFrame or switching tabs.
-You can also find a trick how to randomise username and email while performing multiple tests.
+This is the way of how you can automate registration form (mail was creating with mailinator).
+Elements was located with iframe or switching tabs.
+Username and password was creating with Java random() math method were you can see multiple testing.

-IMPORTANT Do not use this out of the box, you should change it due to your specific requirements!
+IMPORTANT Before use this out of box, you should make some changes it due to your requirements!